 2. Connect with God in Your Emotions

 Our emotional health affects all other aspects of our life.
 It is important to notice and process emotions rather than ignore or push through uncomfortable feelings.
 Journaling and talking it out with others whether that be a friend, counselor, or inner healing minister can be a big help in emotional processing.
 And since this is a look at our holistic health, it is important to remember that our emotions affect our physical health as well as our mental, social and spiritual wellbeing.

 I am fascinated with how intricately God made us including how emotions are processed and stored in our bodies, affecting our overall health.
 We truly are fearfully and wonderfully made!
 I wholeheartedly believe that God desires we walk in love and yes, that includes love directed at ourselves.
 Unfortunately, Christians have a hard time with this concept.
 As though there isn’t enough love to go around.
 Or if we love ourselves, we reduce our love for God.
 When I consider all the ways our thoughts, beliefs, and emotions impact our future and our children’s futures, I can’t help but believe that abundant life and freedom for freedom’s sake applies to our life in the here and now!
 These resources help connect the dots between our emotions and our big, abundant Source of Every Good Gift!

 Emotional Healing with Flower Essences

 Healing with flower essences has been a game-changer for me and my family!
 So much so that I studied under Freedom Flowers founder, Seneca Schurbon, to become a Flower Essence Practitioner.
 Knowing God has provided this and countless other avenues toward total health spurs me on in my faith and adoration of our Creator.
-Read my Jesus Follower’s guide to healing with flower essences and schedule a free Discovery Call where we can chat it all out and see if flower essences might be life-giving for you or your loved one.
+Get more info on healing with flower essences and schedule a free Discovery Call where we can chat it all out and see if flower essences might be life-giving for you or your loved one.

 3. Connect with God in Your Mind